Traditional Custodians

 In the 1880s most of the common was cleared for farms and housing.
 Some land was set aside as a park which formally became the Field of Mars Reserve in 1887.

 As housing developments increased, parts of the reserve were used as a garbage tip.
-Local residents formed the Ryde-Hunters Hill Flora and Fauna Preservation Society and successfully lobbied against the tip expansion and for a nature reserve.
-In 1975 the Field of Mars Reserve was proclaimed as a Wildlife Refuge.
+Local residents formed the Ryde-Hunters Hill Flora and Fauna Preservation Society and successfully lobbied against the tip expansion, advocating instead for the creation of a nature reserve.
+Their efforts were successful, and in 1975, the Field of Mars Reserve was proclaimed as a Wildlife Refuge.

 Vegetation